barryWhiteHat/roll_up/README.md

 ## Data availabilty guarrentees

-It is improtant that each prover is able to make merkle proofs for all leaves.
+It is important that each prover is able to make merkle proofs for all leaves.
 If they cannot these leaves are essentially locked until that information becomes available.

-In order to ensure this we pass every updated leaf to the smart contract so that that data will always be avilable.
+In order to ensure this, we pass every updated leaf to the smart contract so that that data will always be available.

-Thus th system has the same data availability guarrentees as ethereum.
+Thus the system has the same data availability guarrentees as ethereum.

 ## Scalability